polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 1. In the Cloud Shell pane, run the following commands to create a shallow clone of the repository hosting the Bicep template you will use for deployment of a pair of Azure VMs running highly available Active Directory domain controllers and set the current directory to the location of that template and its parameter file:

     ```
+    cd $HOME
+    rm ./azure-quickstart-templates -rf
     git clone --depth 1 https://github.com/polichtm/azure-quickstart-templates
     cd ./azure-quickstart-templates/application-workloads/active-directory/active-directory-new-domain-ha-2-dc-zones/
     ```

-1. In the Cloud Shell pane, run the following command to set the value of the variable `$resourceGroupName` to `az12001b-ad-RG`:
+1. In the Cloud Shell pane, run the following command to set the value of the variable `$rgName` to `az12001b-ad-RG`:

     ```
-    $resourceGroupName = 'az12001b-ad-RG'
+    $rgName = 'az12001b-ad-RG'
     ```

-1. In the Cloud Shell pane, run the following command, to set the value of the variable `$location` to the name of the Azure regions where you intend to deploy the lab VMs (replace the `<Azure_region>` placeholder with the name of that region):
+1. In the Cloud Shell pane, run the following command to set the value of the variable `$location` to the name of the Azure regions where you intend to deploy the lab VMs (replace the `<Azure_region>` placeholder with the name of that region):

     ```
     $location = '<Azure_region>'
     ```

-1. In the Cloud Shell pane, run the following command, to set the value of the variable `$deploymentName`:
+1. In the Cloud Shell pane, run the following command to set the value of the variable `$deploymentName`:

     ```
     $deploymentName = 'az1201b-' + $(Get-Date -Format 'yyyy-MM-dd-hh-mm')
     ```

-1. In the Cloud Shell pane, run the following commands, to set the name of the administrative user account and its password (replace the `<username>` and `<password>` placeholders with the name of the administrative user account and the value of its password, respectively):
+1. In the Cloud Shell pane, run the following commands to set the name of the administrative user account and its password (replace the `<username>` and `<password>` placeholders with the name of the administrative user account and the value of its password, respectively):

     ```
     $adminUsername = '<username>'
     $adminPassword = ConvertTo-SecureString '<password>' -AsPlainText -Force
     ```

-1. In the Cloud Shell pane, run the following command, to run the deployment:
+1. In the Cloud Shell pane, run the following command to run the deployment:

     ```
     New-AzResourceGroupDeployment -Name $deploymentName -ResourceGroupName $rgName -TemplateFile .\main.bicep -TemplateParameterFile .\azuredeploy.parameters.json -adminUsername $adminUsername -adminPassword $adminPassword -c